by Sasha Alyson

 Nov.
 2010: Guidelines from WHO (the World Health Organization) and CDC (the U.S. Centers for Disease Control and Prevention), as well as common sense, say that facing a sudden outbreak of a lethal disease, you urgently need to identify the cause.
 But with mounting evidence that the U.N. is the cause, global health organizations, NGOs, diplomats, and the media all circle the wagons, trying to discourage any such investigation.
 The U.N., WHO, and the CDC all argue that finding the cause should not be a priority.
 A New York Times story quotes several officials who dismiss any investigation as playing “the blame game,” and cautions that “it’s important to remember that the blame game for pandemics eventually involves everyone.”(4)

 Nov.-Dec.
 2010: Overwhelming evidence indicates that the outbreak was caused by U.N. troops who had come from a region of Nepal where the same strain of cholera was prevalent, who were not tested for cholera before being sent to Haiti, who had arrived at the MINUSTAH camp shortly before the outbreak, and whose untreated sewage was flowing into the water that people downstream used for bathing and drinking.
-Nevertheless, a fogbank of theories begins to circulate: The bacteria had been carried in by ocean currents, or it had somehow grown in the soil, or this was related to a 1991 outbreak in Peru.
+Nevertheless, a fogbank of theories begins to circulate, suggesting that maybe the bacteria had been carried in by ocean currents, or it had somehow grown in the soil, or this was related to a 1991 outbreak in Peru.

 Dec.
 17, 2010: Trying to move the issue to a back burner, the U.N. sets up an independent commission to study and then report on the source of the epidemic.

 Jan.
 2011: A memo written the previous July by a U.N. oversight official is leaked.
-The memo describes “a pervasive culture of secrecy, notably surrounding Mr. Ban [and] that he appeared more concerned with preventing news leaks than with releasing possible criminal evidence to prosecutors.”(5)
+The memo describes “a pervasive culture of secrecy, notably surrounding [U.N.
+Secretary-General] Ban [and] that he appeared more concerned with preventing news leaks than with releasing possible criminal evidence to prosecutors.”(5)

 May 4, 2011: The U.N. commission issues its report, confirming strong evidence that the MINUSTAH camp was the likely source of the outbreak, but then it lists nine other factors, many related to sanitation, and offers its conclusion that “the Haiti cholera outbreak was caused by the confluence of circumstances as described above, and was not the fault of, or deliberate action of, a group or individual.”
-No one, of course, had ever suggested a “deliberate” effort to introduce cholera into Haiti, but by introducing this standard, the commission avoids assigning responsibility for criminal levels of carelessness.
-Nor, in its “confluence of circumstances,” does the commission mention the impact of two centuries of colonial-style looting by the West.(6)
+No one, of course, had ever suggested a “deliberate” effort to kill 10,000 Haitians, but by introducing this standard, the commission avoids assigning responsibility for criminal levels of carelessness.
+Nor, in its “confluence of circumstances,” does the commission mention the impact of two centuries of colonial-style rule and looting by the West.(6)

 2013-2016: Unable to get the U.N. to discuss compensation, cholera survivors and next-of-kin file two lawsuits in the United States.
 The U.S. Justice Department provides free lawyers to argue that the U.N. is immune from any liability for its actions.
 A U.S. appeals court eventually rules in the U.N.’s favor.